exlskills/course-java-ap/02_Variables and Operators/04_Final Exam/16_Question 17/00_Multiple Choice.prob.md

->>Given the following code segment, what is the value of varTwo?</p>
+>>Given the following code segment, what is the value of varTwo?
 <pre><code class="java language-java">double varOne = 9.692;
 int varTwo = 12;
 varTwo = (int)varOne;